Roblox Immersive

 Research Approach

-Before defining solutions, I conducted research to understand how Roblox’s current commerce and ads ecosystem was experienced by its three key audiences: players, brands interested on advertising on Roblox, and game developers.
+Before defining solutions, I conducted research to understand how Roblox’s current commerce and ads ecosystem was experienced by its three key audiences: players, brands interested in advertising on Roblox, and game developers.

 3 Research Methods: